-- (1) Election of the four nominees for director named in the attached Proxy Statement; - (2) Advisory vote to approve the compensation of our named executive officers as described in the attached Proxy Statement; - (3) Ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023; and - (4) Any other matters that may properly come before the meeting.
+- (1) Election of the four nominees for director named in the attached Proxy Statement; - (2) Advisory vote to approve the compensation of our named executive officers as described in the attached Proxy Statement; - (3) Advisory vote on the frequency of future advisory votes to approve named executive officer compensation; - (4) Ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2024; and - (5) Any other matters that may properly come before the meeting.

-All shareholders of record at the close of business on April 12, 2023 are entitled to vote at the meeting or any postponement or adjournment of the meeting.
+All shareholders of record at the close of business on April 16, 2024 are entitled to vote at the meeting or any postponement or adjournment of the meeting.
 A list of the shareholders of record is available at the Company's offices in Dallas, Texas.